 - They will need to work out if the "medium or large business" criteria applies to them.

-- Work out if they are the "client" to determine whether they are responsible for the status determination of an engaged worker.
+- Establish if they are the "client" to determine whether they are responsible for the status determination of an engaged worker.

 - Identify the section of their workforce engaged through an intermediary such as a PSC.

-- Determine the employment status for these individuals if their contract extends beyond the 5th of April 2021.
+- Determine the employment status for these individuals if their contract extends beyond 5 April 2021.

 - Let intermediaries know about upcoming changes that may impact them.